ellennnzbo/Abalone-Classification/README.md

 # Abalone-Classification
 For this project, whether the number of rings is greater or less than 10 (y=1 for rings > 10 and =0 otherwise) was predicted using machine learning binary classification techniques, namely Fisher's linear discriminant, Logistic Regression and the Shared Covariance Model.
-The evaluation methods used to compare model fit are precison-recall, ROC curve, and F1 score.
+The evaluation methods used to compare model fit are classification accuracy, precison-recall, ROC curve, and F1 score.
 Basis functions, namely quadratic basis functions and radial basis functions, were also used to map raw data into feature space to improve model fit.

 # Dataset
 The data is obtained from UCI Machine Learning Repository - https://archive.ics.uci.edu/ml/datasets/abalone